modelscope/modelscope-mcp-server/README.md

 }
 ```

-Or, you can use the Docker image (appro):
+Or, you can use the pre-built Docker image:

 ```json
 {